If you’re reading this, I’ll assume you’ve had a Reese’s peanut butter cup at least once in your lifetime. I mean, who hasn’t?

 A Little Background

-Reese’s peanut butter cups were invented in 1928 by Mr. Reese.
-He was a farmer and a shipping foreman for Milton S. Hershey.
-After inventing the sweet treat, Mr. Reese decided to quit the dairy farming business and start his own candy company in his basement.
+Reese’s peanut butter cups were invented in the late 1920s by Mr. H.B.
+Reese.
+He was a dairy farmer and foreman for Milton S. Hershey.
+Inspired by Mr. Hershey, H.B.
+Reese decided to quit the dairy farming business and start his own candy company in his basement.
 And the rest is history.
+(1)

 Ingredients In Reese’s Peanut Butter Cups